 How did I let it get to this?
 Everyone else made it look so easy ☹

-Back to Caravanning with Kids for advice – Adele is the owner and a savvy business guru who is very open with her knowledge and advice – she coaches other travelling families – another reality check followed.
+Back to Caravanning with Kids for advice – Adele is the owner and a savvy business guru who is very open with her knowledge and advice (she coaches other travelling families) Another reality check followed.
 Adele explained the other side to Travel Blogging.
 What businesses & brands look for, content creation, stats and reach etc. Mind was blown and I realised, despite all the hard work and effort, this was NOT something I wanted to do.
-She also shared stories about families that she knows who get paid for their content and how much work is involved in this, and also pointed out that these families had travelled for a long time BEFORE they started to work with Brands, they had experienced their Lap, they had their adventure!
+She also shared stories about families that she knows who get paid for their content and how much work is involved in this, and also pointed out that these families had travelled for a long time BEFORE they started to work with Brands.
+They had already experienced their Lap, they had their adventure!
 I was missing my own Lap!
 This was never the plan.
-I wish I had of had this conversation with Adele before I let it spiral.
+I wish I had have had this conversation with Adele before I let it spiral.
 Would it have made a difference?
 Maybe not, because I was addicted to the instant validation that social media gave me.
 Social Media addiction is a real thing.
 Adele helped me out and I will be forever grateful.

 Once I got out of the addicted mess I was in (thanks to the tips from CWK) – we then went on to experience the BEST 8 months of our lives.
 A life changing experience.
-I still posted on Facebook and Instagram, however I let go of the page & the website and had our family and close friends in a Group.
-I only posted when I felt like it, when I had the time – not because I felt like I had to – because I wanted to, this was MY record, for US and this DID NOT impact my family.
-My relationship with hubby improved, MORE quality time with the kids.
-The flow on affect after I stopped trying to be something that I never wanted to be was overwhelming! (did that even make sense?)
+I still posted on Facebook and Instagram, however I let go of the page & the website and only had our family and close friends in a Group.
+I only posted when I felt like it, when I had the time – not because I felt like I had to but because I wanted to.
+This was MY record, for US and this DID NOT impact my family.
+My relationship with hubby improved and I had MORE quality time with the kids.
+The flow on effect after I stopped trying to be something that I never wanted to be, was overwhelming!

-Finally, we experienced the adventure that had hoped for – seeing this incredible country, spending quality time as a family, having time to BREATHE & experience this ‘once in a lifetime’ opportunity.
+Finally, we experienced the adventure we had hoped for – seeing this incredible country, spending quality time as a family, having time to BREATHE & experience this ‘once in a lifetime’ opportunity.

 My story is not about telling other families to NOT do all the social and blogging things, my story is about our family and how doing all this nearly ruined our Lap.
 I did not have realistic expectations and the impact of this on my family was horrible and I would hate to see any other families experience the same thing.